ABOUT HEAD START

 Nurturing Children Through Fun and Learning

-The Community Action Agency’s Head Start Preschool Program prepare the area’s most vulnerable young children to succeed in school and in life beyond school.
+Community Action Agency’s Head Start Preschool Program prepares the area’s most vulnerable young children to succeed in school and in life beyond school.
 To achieve this, we deliver services to children and families in core areas of learning, health, and family well-being, while engaging parents as partners every step of the way.

 - Child must be at least three years old and not yet in Kindergarten